CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-06.md

 # Lab Exercise 6
-## Delpoy the Kubernetes Extension to EKS
+## Deploy the Kubernetes Extension to EKS

 In this exercise you will need to do the following:

 - Deploy the Kubernetes Extension to the EKS cluster
-- Monitor the results of delpoying the Kubernetes Extension
+- Monitor the results of deploying the Kubernetes Extension
 - Create a new custom dashboard for Kubernetes events

 <br>